 There are 3 principal ways to try to cure prostate cancer when it re-occurs after radiation.

 HIFU can be an excellent option for men with recurrent prostate cancer after radiation fails.
 In fact, it is probably the best option because it has the highest potential for a cure while minimizing the potential side effects of urinary incontinence or erectile dysfunction.
 One important consideration is for patients who have had brachytherapy (radioactive seeds)… in some cases, the HIFU ultrasound beam may not be able to achieve adequate heat levels in areas of the prostate where there is a large concentration of metal seeds.

-For patients who live out-of-the-area (United States) and for international patients who want to discuss prostate cancer treatment options with Dr. Pugach, we offer telephone and online (virtual) consultations to help you connect with us.
+Dr. Pugach has two urology offices located in Los Alamitos and Huntington Beach, CA. For patients who live out-of-the-area and for international patients who want to discuss prostate cancer treatment options with Dr. Pugach, we offer telephone or online/virtual consultations.